SpotOnInc/helmcharts/monochart/README.md

 > Note: To generate you can use [kubeseal](https://github.com/bitnami-labs/sealed-secrets#installation-from-source) from CLI or you can use the Spoton [WebSeal](https://webseal.qa.spoton.sh/) interface.

-### VolumeMounts
+#### VolumeMounts

-The actual VolumeMounts of the old-monochart version works, but not very well when we need to manage it with differents containers (ex: InitContainers). so, we have add 3 new parameters to improve it
+The actual VolumeMounts of the old-monochart version works, but not very well when we need to manage it with different containers (ex: InitContainers). so, we have add 3 new parameters to improve it

 * FirstVolumeMounts
 * extraVolumeMounts
 * VolumeMountsConfig

 The **FirstVolumeMounts** and **extraVolumeMounts** will put the raw yaml from these parameters inside of the containers. for example:

 ```yaml
 FirstVolumeMounts: |
   - name: shared-data